Best LIVE Ammo Deals Online >>>

 Fab Defense BUIS, Down

-It is rare that you need to deploy your BUIS, and I actually like FAB’s system since you don’t unintentionally activate the front sight if you use a far-reaching c-clamp grip.
+It’s rare that you need to deploy your BUIS, and I actually like FAB’s system since you’re less likely to unintentionally activate the front sight if you use a forward C-clamp grip on the handguard.

 Fab Defense BUIS View